 As you might know, there’s a lot of talk about a digital switchover taking place in the UK, but it can only happen once three criteria are met.
 These criteria are;

-National DAB coverage should match current national FM coverage.
+- National DAB coverage should match current national FM coverage.

-Local DAB coverage should reach 90% of the population.
+- Local DAB coverage should reach 90% of the population.

-50% of all radio listening to be digital.
+- 50% of all radio listening to be digital.